 4. A direct call to action

 Think of a call to action as an exit sign on a highway; it should be short, hard to miss, and point the right drivers down the path they need to take.

 Your calls to action and what they link to should align with the next steps a customer can take toward the main goals of your homepage.
 That might mean linking to your latest collection or getting users to watch an explainer video to learn more.

-Learn more: Did you know we can handle all the hassles of ecommerce with our website builder?
+Learn more: Did you we can handle all the hassles of ecommerce with our website maker?
 From a beautiful online storefront to a powerful content management system, let us build and run your store website with ease.

 The shopping cart is an integral part of the homepage for most ecommerce websites.